National Security Action Memorandum 273

 National Security Action Memorandum 273 (NSAM-273) was approved by new United States President Lyndon Johnson on November 26, 1963, one day after former President John F. Kennedy's funeral.
 NSAM-273 resulted from the need to reassess U.S. policy toward the Vietnam War following the overthrow and assassination of President Ngo Dinh Diem.
 The first draft of NSAM-273, completed before Kennedy's death, was approved with minor changes by President Johnson.

 As the initial statement – top secret at the time – of U.S. policy in the Vietnam War of the Johnson presidency, NSAM-273 has been studied carefully to determine if it changed policies toward Vietnam from those of the Kennedy presidency.
 NSAM-273 and previous NSAMs were based on an optimistic view of progress in the Vietnam War.
-The strategy outlined in NSAM-273 was quickly overtaken by events and more realistic appraisals of the situation in South Vietnam.
+The strategy outlined in NSAM-273 was quickly overtaken by events.
 U.S. policy makers became more pessimistic and this led to escalation of U.S. military activity in Vietnam on March 8, 1965.